iszczesniak/cpp/memory/index.md

 # Return by value

-A result can be returned by a function directly in its destination, e.g., a variable to which the result is assigned.
-The idea is to create the result in its destination, so that it doesn't have to be copied or moved there, i.e., to elide constructors.  **When returning by value, constructor elision requires the modern call convention.**
+A result can be returned by a function directly in its destination, e.g., a variable that is initialized with the result.
+The idea is to create the result in its destination, so that it doesn't have to be copied (copy-initialized) or moved (move-initialized) there, i.e., to elide constructors.  **When returning by value, constructor elision requires the modern call convention.**

 ```cpp
 {% include_relative rvo_or_not.cc %}